mmallari/zammad-user-documentation/advanced/suggested-workflows.rst

 After recording his notes,
 the rep then decides that this ticket needs to be passed onto customer service.

-Our sales rep can simply un-assign himself has the **owner** of the ticket and re-assign the ticket to the Customer Service **group**.
+Our sales rep can simply un-assign himself as the **owner** of the ticket and re-assign the ticket to the Customer Service **group**.
 *All customer service agents will be notified of the incoming ticket*, and the first available agent can assign herself